-- TFS can also be used with an SCC client; the MS TFS-SCC client is available for download from Microsoft's web site - MDG Integration for Visual Studio 2005 or 2008 enhances TFS support by providing access to, for example, work items and bugs within both Enterprise Architect and the MDG Integration product
+- TFS can also be used with an SCC client; the MS TFS-SCC client is available for download from Microsoft's web site - MDG Integration for Visual Studio 2005 or 2008

 TFS Workspaces

 In order to use TFS to provide Version Control of the Packages in a model, you prepare a functional TFS workspace that can be accessed through an Enterprise Architect Version Control configuration within that model.
 You use the TFS workspace to map a local working folder on your PC to a Source Control Folder within a TFS project repository.